< Go to Climbing Cams

 Cons: reliability, durability

 Aliens use to be hands down my favorite cam for big walls and climbs where you have tight and shallow placements.
 They find their way into more placements than almost any other small cam.
-Then, in the last 5-10 years there have been a lot of new cams introduced that give the Alien stiff competition: Metolius Master Cam, Black Diamond Camalot C3 and Wild Country Zero.
+Then, in the last 5-10 years there have been a lot of new cams introduced that give the Alien stiff competition: Metolius Master Cam and Black Diamond Camalot X4.
 The main downsides to Aliens are their reliability, durability and they are hard to find.

 Aliens used to be unchallenged among small camming units for big wall climbs.
 There was nothing that could get into shallow pin scars remotely as well as they could.
 Then in the last decade a number of other great small cams emerged.
 It looked like Alien rule might be over, especially when some Alien failures caused a recall in 2006.
 But somehow Aliens continue to win the hearts of big wall climbers.
 The Yosemite Mountain Shop can get only a few orders a year and they are often sold out within 24 hours.
 Alien love remains strong.

 There are three reasons why Aliens are so good in pin scars:

 The one downside to the soft metal is that after a few walls worthy of bounce testing, the lobes wear down fast and eventually become "mushy."
 But that is the price you pay for having softer metal that is sticky in dicey placements where most other cams won't hold.